ringcentral/integration-blog/_posts/2019-02-25-practice-oop-to-front-end-universal-state-module.md

 counter.decrease();
 ```

-We want the Redux-based model to be more intuitive and concise, just like the OO example of ES6+ 'class' counter mentioned above, if such an OO paradigm is also a generic state model, a better unified state library encapsulation, This will undoubtedly lead to a more flexible and friendly development experience for developers (of course, include easy to read/maintain, etc.).
+The implementation of the same `counter` above is based on object-oriented paradigm.
+The use of ES6 class syntax is intuitive and concise.
+If this design can be universal to any state management library used, it will undoubtedly lead to more flexible and friendly development experience for developers, as well as better readability and maintainability.

-USM has four sub-packages, which are `usm`, `usm-redux`, `usm-mobx` and `usm-vuex`.
-In this example, it mainly uses `usm-redux`. `usm-redux` is mainly based on Redux and [Immer](https://github.com/mweststrate/immer).
-Immer is mainly used in mutable modifying created to get immutable state.
+USM has four sub-packages, namly `usm`, `usm-redux`, `usm-mobx` and `usm-vuex`. `usm-redux` is used in this example, which is based on the use of [Immer](https://github.com/mweststrate/immer) that enables modifying the immutable redux state in a mutable manner.

-The following is the connector section using `usm-redux`:
+The following code demonstrate how the `usm-redux` module can be used with the connector from `react-redux`:

 ```js
 // index.js